 - Monitor and improve overall quality of care within the practice

 But the information in EMRs doesn’t travel easily out of the practice.
-In fact, oftentimes the patient’s record might even have to be printed out and delivered by mail to specialists and other members of the care team.
+Oftentimes the patient’s record have to be printed out and delivered by mail to specialists and other members of the care team.
 In that regard, EMRs are not much better than a paper record.

-EHRs focus on the total health of the patient—going beyond standard clinical data collected in the provider’s office and inclusive of a broader view on a patient’s care.
+EHRs focus on the total health of the patient.
+This goes beyond standard clinical data collected in the provider’s office.
+It’s inclusive of a broader view on a patient’s care.
 EHRs are designed to reach out beyond the health organization that originally collects and compiles the information.
-They are built to share information with other health care providers, such as laboratories and specialists, so they contain information from all the clinicians involved in the patient’s care.
+They’re built to share information with other health care providers, such as laboratories and specialists.
+Therefore, they contain information from all the clinicians involved in the patient’s care.
 The National Alliance for Health Information Technology stated that EHR data “can be created, managed, and consulted by authorized clinicians and staff across more than one healthcare organization.”

 With fully functional EHRs, all members of the team have ready access to the latest information allowing for more coordinated, patient-centered care.
 With EHRs: